 Set up push notifications

 To notify users of events that take place on a client app, you should set up notifications first.
-You can follow the steps below to set up Firebase Cloud Messaging (FCM) or Apple Push Notification service (APNs) notificatons.
+You can follow the steps below to set up Firebase Cloud Messaging (FCM) or Apple Push Notification service (APNs) notifications.

 Set up notification services